Myers–Briggs Type Indicator: Four dichotomies

 The four pairs of preferences or "dichotomies" proposed by Briggs and Myers are shown in the adjacent table.

 The terms as used in the MBTI may differ from their everyday usage.
-For example, people who prefer judgment over perception are not necessarily more "judgmental" or less "perceptive", nor does the MBTI instrument attempt to measure aptitude, instead it attempts to indicates personal preference.
+For example, people who prefer judgment over perception are not necessarily more "judgmental" or less "perceptive", nor does the MBTI instrument attempt to measure aptitude; instead, it attempts to indicate personal preference.
 Myers considered the direction of the preference (for example, E vs. I) to be more important than the degree of the preference (for example, very clear vs. slight).

 Attitudes: extraversion/introversion

 Myers–Briggs literature uses the terms extraversion and introversion as Jung first used them.
 Extraversion means literally outward-turning and introversion, inward-turning.
 These specific definitions differ somewhat from the popular usage of the words.
 Extraversion is the spelling used in MBTI publications.

 Functions: sensing/intuition and thinking/feeling

 Jung identified two pairs of psychological functions: